jazmurphyy/jenkinstesting/README.md

-testing git and auto builds
+testing git and auto builds!